Papilledema

 Magnetic resonance imaging (MRI) or computed tomography (CT) of the brain and orbits may be used to help determine the cause and monitor the effect of treatment.
 MR venogram or CT venogram of the head can be done to rule out a cerebral venous sinus thrombosis.

-A lumbar puncture Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (spinal tap) is done to measure the pressure of the cerebrospinal fluid unless something is seen on the MRI or CT scan indicating a spinal tap is not safe to do.
+A lumbar puncture (spinal tap) is done to measure the pressure of the cerebrospinal fluid unless something is seen on the magnetic resonance imaging or computed tomography scan indicating a spinal tap is not safe to do.
 A sample of the cerebrospinal fluid may be examined for evidence of a brain tumor or infection.

-Sometimes ultrasonography of the eye is done to distinguish between papilledema and other disorders that cause apparent swelling of the optic nerve.
-Optical coherence tomography Optical Coherence Tomography A variety of tests can be done to confirm an eye problem or to determine the extent or severity of an eye disorder.
-Each eye is tested separately.
-In general, angiography involves injecting... read more (OCT) is a specialized technique that uses reflected light to create a more detailed image of the back of the eye and optic nerve.
+Sometimes ultrasound of the eye is done to distinguish between papilledema and other disorders that cause swelling of the optic nerve.
+Optical coherence tomography (OCT) is a specialized technique that uses reflected light to create a more detailed image of the back of the eye and optic nerve.
+Sometimes other tests are done depending on the suspected cause of the papilledema.

 Treatment of Papilledema

 The disorder causing increased brain pressure is treated as soon as possible.
-For example, if the high pressure of the cerebrospinal fluid is caused by a brain tumor, corticosteroids may be given, but surgery to remove the tumor or radiation therapy to decrease its size may be needed.
+For example, if the high pressure of the cerebrospinal fluid is caused by a brain tumor, steroids (sometimes also called glucocorticoids or corticosteroids) may be given, but surgery to remove the tumor or radiation therapy to decrease its size may be needed.

 Papilledema that occurs as a result of idiopathic intracranial hypertension can be treated with weight loss and a diuretic.
 If unsuccessful, surgical procedures can be done.